glfw/glfw/README.md

  - Added `glfwSetDropCallback` and `GLFWdropfun` for receiving dropped files
  - [Cocoa] Bugfix: Using a 1x1 cursor for hidden mode caused some screen recorders to fail
+ - [Win32] Bugfix: Failure to load winmm or its functions was not reported to the error callback
  - [X11] Bugfix: The case of finding no usable CRTCs was not detected
  - [X11] Bugfix: Detection of broken Nvidia RandR gamma support did not verify that at least one CRTC was present